TroyonixAI/troyonix-financial-ai/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software in accordance with the terms of the license.

 ---